nicolastoon/analyzing-recipe-tags/README.md

 | False     |          326.7 |                23 |            23 |             16 |              20 |                    26 |                     9 |
 | True      |          292.6 |                18 |            23 |             13 |              17 |                    18 |                     9 |

 The DataFrame shows that nutritional values in recipes with the <code>'dietary'</code> tag were consistently less than or equal to nutritional values in recipes without the <code>'dietary'</code> tag.
 This suggests that there is a difference between the two groups, but is this difference significant or not?
+We will investigate this in a bit.

 ### <strong>Assessment of Missingness</strong>
-By taking a look at the columns in the cleaned dataset, there are two columns with a significant number of missing values: <code>'description'</code> and <code>'avg_rating'</code>
+By taking a look at the columns in the cleaned dataset, there are two columns with a significant number of missing values: <code>'description'</code> and <code>'avg_rating'</code>.

 #### <b>NMAR Analysis</b>
 I believe that the missingness of <code>'description'</code> is NMAR (not missing at random) because the values of <code>'description'</code> depends on whether the contributor submitted a description or not.
 There could be a variety of reasons that causes a contributor to not submit a description (forgetfulness, complicated details, self-explanatory recipe, etc.).
 One variable that we could collect to explain the missingness of the data is whether the contributor is part of a company or is known to be a cooking influencer, since contributors who are well established/dedicated to recipe-making often add descriptions.
 If the dataset included this variable, then it might be probable that <code>description</code> is MAR (missing at random).

 #### <b>Missingness Dependency</b>
 I suspect that the missingness of <code>'avg_rating'</code> is MAR (missing at random).
 In other words, the missingness of <code>'avg_rating'</code> is related to the values of another column.
-The first column I will investigate is <code>minutes</code>.
+The first column I will investigate is <code>'minutes'</code>.

 ---